-Treatment Insecticide (Formulation) Amount product per acre Time limits: days before harvest Remarks Foliar methomyl (Lannate LV) (Lannate SP) 0.75-3.0 pt 0.25-1.0 lb 21 21 RESTRICTED USE.
-Do not feed treated vines. acephate (Orthene 97) 6.0-12.0 oz 14 Do not feed treated forage or hay to livestock or allow animals to graze treated areas. lambda- cyhalothrin (Warrior T) (Karate Z) (Kaiso 24WG) 1.92-3.2 oz 0.96-1.6 oz 1.0-1.67 oz 14 14 14 RESTRICTED USE.
+Table 28.
+Recommended Insecticides for Potato Leafhopper Control Treatment Insecticide (Formulation) Amount product per acre Time limits: days before harvest Remarks Foliar methomyl (Lannate LV) (Lannate SP) 0.75-3.0 pt 0.25-1.0 lb 21 21 RESTRICTED USE.
+Do not feed treated vines. acephate (Orthene 97) 6.0-12.0 oz 14 Do not feed treated forage or hay to livestock or allow animals to graze treated areas. lambda- cyhalothrin (Karate Z) 0.96-1.6 oz 14 RESTRICTED USE.
 Do not apply more than 15.36 oz/A/season.
 Do not graze livestock in treated areas or use treated vines or hay for animal feed. esfenvalerate (Asana XL) 2.9-5.8 oz 21 RESTRICTED USE.
 Do not feed or graze livestock on treated vines.
-Do not exceed 29 oz/A/ season. zeta-cypermethrii (Mustang Max) 7 RESTRICTED USE.
+Do not exceed 29 oz/A/ season. zeta-cypermethrir (Mustang Max) 7 RESTRICTED USE.
 Do not graze livestock in treated areas.
 Do not use treated vines for hay for animal feed. fenpropathrin (Danitol 2.4EC) 6.0-10.6 oz 14 RESTRICTED USE.
 Do not graze or feed treated vine forage or dried hay within 14 days of the last application.
 Do not exceed 2.6 pt /A/season. beta-cyfluthrin (Baythroid XL) 1.0-1.8 oz 14 RESTRICTED USE. bifenthrin (Brigade 2EC) 2.1-6.4 oz 14 RESTRICTED USE.
 Do not feed immature plants and peanut hay to livestock.

-^{} GENERAL - Apply pegging treatments in 10- to 18-inch bands on row from the last week in June through mid-July after pegging begins and before vines close in middles.
-Effectiveness of treatments is increased if insecticides are covered by shallow cultivation to avoid exposure to sunlight and lateral movement with heavy rains.
+GENERAL - Apply pegging treatments in 10- to 18-inch bands on row from the last week in June through mid-July after pegging begins and before vines close in middles.
+Effectiveness of treatments is increased if insecticides are covered by shallow cultivation to avoid exposure to sunlight and lateral movement with heavy rains. -

 Table 28.
-Recommended Insecticides for Potato Leafhopper Control (cont.)
+Recommended I nsecticides f for Potato Leafhopper Control (cont.)
 Treatment Insecticide (Formulation) Amount product per acre Time limits: days before harvest Remarks Foliar (cont.) chlorantranilip- role + lambda - cyhalothrin (Besiege) 5.0 - 8.0 oz 14 beta-cyfluthrin + imidacloprid (Leverage 360) 2.8 oz 14 RESTRICTED USE.
-Pegging chlorpyrifos (Lorsban 15G) - - Lorsban 15G is not labeled for use against leafhopper but will provide suppression if applied for soil insects.
+Pegging chlorpyrifos (Lorsban 15G) - Lorsban 15G is not labeled for use against leafhopper but will provide suppression if applied for soil insects.

-^{} GENERAL - Apply pegging treatments in 10- to 18-inch bands on row from the last week in June through mid-July after pegging begins and before vines close in middles.
+GENERAL - Apply pegging treatments in 10- to 18-inch bands on row from the last week in June through mid-July after pegging begins and before vines close in middles.
 Effectiveness of treatments is increased if insecticides are covered by shallow cultivation to avoid exposure to sunlight and lateral movement with heavy rains.